Is the LMS obsolete, or is it thriving? With all the new options on the market, we examine if learning management systems are still relevant.

 Complementary technologies, such as learning experience platforms, are emerging to deliver TV-like interfaces with “channels” or “pathways” that group content by categories such as “Continue Learning,” “Recommended for You,” and “What Your Peers are Learning.”
 The preponderance of features and technologies have blurred the lines, as newer platforms do some of what the LMS has always done.

 Mobile phones experienced a similar identity crisis.
 Remember when a mobile phone was just a mobile phone?
 You used it to call people.
 But you used a cameras to take photos.
 You used a music player to listen to songs.

 Then wi-fi and convergence arrived.
 Smartphones like the Apple iPhone emerged and evolved into the all-in-one handheld phone, camera, music player, email client, document storage, social media, exercise-tracking, bill-paying, news, and entertainment devices of today.
 Still, the best smartphones reliably connect you, voice-to-voice, to others across the globe.

 Ultimately, smartphones and LMSs are evolving yet remaining true to their core.
 Both support user access to new content created by others.
 Both are excellent integrators, serving to enhance the user/learner experience to meet the demands of the day with new technology.

-So…is the LMS dying or is it here to stay?
+So…is the LMS obsolete or is it here to stay?
 After updating old perceptions, exploring untapped functionality, and celebrating integration with other learning technologies, we believe the LMS still has a long life ahead.
 Do you agree?
 Let us know!